thelia/thelia.github.io/documentation/form/template.md

 <br />the *{form_enctype}* function display for you the good enctype.

-For the displaying all the hidden fields, you have to use the *{form_field_hidden}* function, don't forget this part, t contains the csrf validation :
+For displaying all the hidden fields, you have to use the *{form_field_hidden}* function, don't forget this part, that contains the csrf validation :

 ```smarty
 {form name="thelia.customer.creation"}